-Amid the boom in educational video games, a game developer based in both San Francisco and Mexico is trying to set itself apart.
+Amid the boom in educational video games, a game developer specializing in bingo for money games based in both San Francisco and Mexico is trying to set itself apart.

 Over the next two years, the company Yogome will be partnering with the Yale lab play2PREVENT in an effort to improve the educational value of its “Heroes of Knowledge” games.
 These games aim to teach elementary school students about subjects ranging from math and science to health and sustainability, and game developers will use data collected by the Yale lab to increase the games’ effectiveness.